 All over the globe, it is widely accepted that the Islamic Golden Age remains one of the most wonderful moments in history for science and technology.
 In that period, Muslims were outstanding in so many fields of knowledge.
 They did not just dominate these fields, they also innovated and revolutionised entire areas.
 One of the Muslim scholars who did such was none other than Abu Rayhan Al-Biruni.
 Better known as Al-Biruni, he was born in what is now modern-day Uzbekistan and this piece is going to focus on his inspiring life.

-When he was alive, he spent much of his time in the city of Ghazni (which is now in modern-day Afghanistan).
-Later on, he would embark on a bold journey across the subcontinent of India and he had an extensive study of the culture of the Indians.
+When he was alive, he spent much of his time in the city of Ghazni.
+Later on, he would embark on a bold journey across the subcontinent of India.
+He had an extensive study of the culture of the Indians.
 All these he summed up in his book Tarikh Al-Hind (translated as History of India).

-For example, his works on astronomy were done having the various prayers and acts of worship in Islam in mind, such as the location of the Ka’aba and other holy sites of the faith.
+For example, his works on astronomy were done having the various prayers and acts of worship in Islam in mind.
+For example, the location of the Ka’aba and other holy sites of the faith.
 As a Muslim, Al-Biruni also carefully avoided any study that could affect his faith or make him sin.
 Hence, he did not dwell on certain types of astrology that Islam had already denounced as being sorcery.

 Of all the works he did in astronomy, his most famous one remains the Masud Canon.

 In this book, he stated that the highest point of the sun in the heavens (referred to as the apogee) was not fixed to one place but remained mobile.
 This changed the thinking of everyone and challenged the long-held observation by Ptolemy that the sun’s apogee was fixed.
 Even though Al-Biruni is no longer with us, his exemplary life as a Muslim and scholar is one that will keep inspiring humanity for ages to come.
 May Allah ease our affairs, aameen.